 10 Vision Symptoms to Look for as You Age

 It’s inevitable.
 Over the years, your vision will be one of the first noticeable signs of aging.
-While vision changes are a normal part of life, there are many preventative measures you can take to lessen the impact of aging eyes.
+While vision changes are a normal part of life, there are many preventive measures you can take to lessen the impact of aging eyes.

 Age-related vision issues to look for (And what to do about them!)